cloudfauj/cloudfauj/docs/deploy-app.md

 ## Prerequisites
 As of today, Cloudfauj only focuses on deploying artifacts.
 It does not help build or publish them.

-Cloudfauj supports deploying Docker images from AWS ECR.
+Cloudfauj supports deploying Docker images from AWS ECR to AWS ECS Fargate.
 So you need to pack your app inside a Docker image and [publish](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) it to a public or private ECR repository.
 This can either be done manually or through a build system such as Jenkins.

 ## Configuration
 For cloudfauj to be able to run your container stably, it needs to understand the resources required by it.